-3.3 Criteria for Withdrawal of Conditional Offer of Housing
+3.3 Criteria for Denial of Admission

 Public housing residency is a privilege and not a right.
-In order to preserve the Authority's interests and the integrity of the program, the Authority may withdraw the conditional offer of housing to an applicant for the following reasons:
+In order to preserve the Authority's interests and the integrity of the program, the Authority may deny admission to an applicant for the following reasons:

-- a) The Authority shall deny admission to a family that contains a member of the household who has been convicted of manufacturing or providing methamphetamine; - b) The Authority shall deny admission to a family that contains a member of the household who is subject to the lifetime registration for sex offenders; - c) Has committed acts that would constitute fraud in connection with any federal housing program; - d) Has been previously evicted from or vacated a public housing unit, assisted housing unit, or from any Section 8 Rental Assistance Program in violation of the terms of their lease for a period of three (3) years from the date of eviction; - e) Has demonstrated unsatisfactorily, by past performance, the ability to meet financial obligations including paying of rent, utility bills, etc., owe rent or other amounts to a Housing Authority or any other federally subsidized housing program; - f) If the Authority determines that a person is illegally using a controlled substance or abuses alcohol in a way that may interfere with the health, safety or right to peaceful enjoyment of the premises by other tenants.
-The Authority may waive this reason for denial if the person demonstrates to the Authority's satisfaction that the person is no longer engaging in the activity or abuse of alcohol or has successfully completed a supervised substance abuse or alcohol rehabilitation program; - g) Has demonstrated through unacceptable references and past behavior that family members lack the ability to conduct themselves in a manner that will not impair the environment and/or security of other tenants residing in the development.
-Has a record of serious disturbance of neighbors, destruction of property or other disruptive or dangerous behavior, including neglect of children which endangers their health, safety or welfare, and are unlikely to obey all rules and regulations as embodied into the tenant's lease as well as those embodied herein;
+- a) The Authority shall deny admission to a family that contains a member of the household who has been convicted of manufacturing or providing methamphetamine; - b) The Authority shall deny admission to a family that contains a member of the household who is subject to the lifetime registration for sex offenders; - c) Has committed acts that would constitute fraud in connection with any federal housing program; - d) Has been previously evicted from or vacated a public housing unit, assisted housing unit, or from any Section 8 Rental Assistance Program in violation of the terms of their lease; - e) Has demonstrated unsatisfactorily, by past performance, the ability to meet financial obligations including paying of rent, utility bills, etc., owe rent or other amounts to a Housing Authority or any other federally subsidized housing program; - f) Engaged in or has a history of drug-related or violent criminal activity that may adversely affect the health, safety and welfare of other tenants.
+To obtain eligibility for admission, the individual who engaged in the activity must have successfully completed a rehabilitation program approved by the Authority or if the Authority determines that the conditions/circumstances no longer exist; - g) If the Authority determines that a person is illegally using a controlled substance or abuses alcohol in a way that may interfere with the health, safety or right to peaceful enjoyment of the premises by other tenants.
+The Authority may waive this reason for denial if the person demonstrates to the Authority's satisfaction that the person is no longer engaging in drug-related criminal activity or abuse of alcohol or has successfully completed a supervised drug or alcohol rehabilitation program;